pulmonomics-lab/roplspvs/README.md

 ```
 To run the package without contributing download it from https://github.com/MarikaStrom/Ropls-with-permutated-variable-selection.git

-to load the package to get helpfiles and load the function run the following code (this is not nessessary to run the workflow since all help is also in the configuration files)
+to load the package to get help files and load the function run the following code (this is not necessary to run the workflow since all help is also in the configuration files)

 ```
 require(tools)